Bursary Fund

 Chief Roy Mussell Bursary

-The Fraser Basin Council is pleased to announce that the Chief Roy Mussell Bursary is now open for applications this fall.
-The bursary fund offers support to young Indigenous leaders in BC (aged 17-30) who are pursuing an educational program that will help them reach their goals to advance sustainability and/or reconciliation between Indigenous and non-Indigenous people Applications for the 2025-2026 Bursary award are accepted now through November 16, 2025.
+The Chief Roy Mussell Bursary offers support to young Indigenous leaders in BC (aged 17-30) who are pursuing an educational program that will help them reach their goals to advance sustainability and/or reconciliation between Indigenous and non-Indigenous people Applications are now closed and will re-open in Fall 2026.

 The Chief Roy Mussell Bursary was established in 2024 to honour the legacy of the Fraser Basin Council’s founding Vice-Chair, Chief Roy Mussell, his commitment to sustainability and his passion for supporting Indigenous youth in BC.